Azure/azure-service-operator/docs/howto/quickstart.md

 ```

 ### Create a Kubernetes cluster
->Note: if you already have a Kubernetes cluster you can skip this step.
-> Any Kubernetes cluster v1.13+ should work here.
+>If you already have a Kubernetes cluster you can skip this step.
+Any Kubernetes cluster v1.13+ should work here.

-Create an AKS Cluster attached to the ACR
+#### Create an AKS Cluster attached to the ACR

-> Note: you may need to add the `--generate-ssh-keys` flag if you get an error stating the following: `An RSA key file or key value must be supplied to SSH Key Value`
+>You may need to add the `--generate-ssh-keys` flag if you get an error stating the following: `An RSA key file or key value must be supplied to SSH Key Value`
 ```
 az aks create \
     --location $LOCATION \